-Business development is changing, buyers’ expectations are changing.
-In our connected world valuable, customer-focused content is the focus of all effective marketing today.
+In our connected world valuable, customer-focused content is the focus of all effective marketing.

-Sonja Jefferson and Sharon Tanton – authors of the best-selling UK content marketing book - Valuable Content Marketing - show people how to use high quality content to generate sales results.
+Sonja Jefferson and Sharon Tanton – authors of the best-selling UK content marketing book Valuable Content Marketing - show you how to use high quality content to generate real results.
 Their interactive, engaging talks and workshops leave audiences fizzing with practical ideas to improve their content and deliver real value to their customers.

 Perfect for marketing events, B2B marketing events, digital marketing events, professional services business development workshops, sales conferences, business and trade conferences and networking events.

 The following are examples of the sessions we can provide.

 Content marketing: in a world awash with content how do you make yours shine?

 As more and more businesses wake up to the power of content, how do you make yours stand out and generate sales results?
 MORE content is not the answer.
 The secret is to make it valuable to your audience.
 This talk gives you a simple roadmap to follow, with 7 clear steps to success and case studies to learn from.

 Why businesses with purpose create the best content